archer884/jmarcher-euler-10/post.md

 ```

-Runtime 180 milliseconds.
+Runtime: 180 milliseconds.
 I kind of like the block thing as a way to semi-lazily define work for `rayon` to perform, but based on my testing it's only a fairly small improvement over collecting a vector of actual numbers from an iterator instead.
 Still, it's kind of an interesting abstraction to me.